Origin of Sudharma

 In order to ensure swift dissipation of news, Sudharma has established an online e-paper (2009) It was the first Sanskrit e-paper ever.
 This has made Sudharma much more accessible.

-More than 90 countries are accessing the e-paper (More than a lakh) Sudharma Daily is reaching readers at free of cost.
+More than 90 countries are accessing the e-paper (More than a lakh) Sudharma Daily is reaching readers.